Eigenstate Thermalization in the Two-Site SYK and SYK Chain Models

-From the holographic duality perspective, the SYK chain model is expected to be dual to some kind of incoherent black hole \cite{Gu2017b}.
-Since an isolated SYK chain model can only undergo unitary evolutions, understanding the thermalization of the model when isolated, which is the subject of the present paper, can shed light on the formation and evaporation of the putative black hole, and on the black hole information paradox \cite{Hawking1976}. \footnote {For recent developments on resolving the information paradox from another angle and challenges it faces see \cite{Penington2020,Almheiri2019a, Almheiri2020a, Almheiri2019b, Almheiri2020b, Almheiri2020c, Alishahiha2021, Bousso2020, Saad2021}.}
+From the perspective of holographic duality, the SYK chain is conjectured to be dual to an incoherent black hole \cite{Gu2017b}.
+Since the isolated SYK chain evolves unitarily, understanding its thermalization dynamics may shed light on the formation and evaporation of such a black hole, and contribute to ongoing discussions surrounding the black hole information paradox \cite{Hawking1976}. \footnote{For recent progress on resolving the information paradox and related challenges, see \cite{Penington2020, Almheiri2019a, Almheiri2020a, Almheiri2019b, Almheiri2020b, Almheiri2020c, Alishahiha2021, Bousso2020, Saad2021}.}

-We check, in this paper, the satisfaction of ETH conditions for two conventional generic simple few-body operators in the SYK chain model.
-We both check the case of single realizations of the disorder and the case of ensemble averages of realizations of the disorder.
-Through exact diagonalization, we demonstrate that single realizations of the disorder loosely satisfy ETH (see below), and ensemble averages of the disorder strictly satisfy ETH conditions.
-Therefore, we establish that the SYK chain model, and consequently its putative black hole dual, can \textit{rapidly} thermalize through the mechanism of ETH.
-We comment on differences of our results with those of the R\'enyi entanglement entropy study \cite{Gu2017b} in the discussion section.
+In this paper, I examine the validity of ETH in the two-site SYK and SYK chain models by studying two conventional, generic, simple, few-body operators.
+I analyze both individual disorder realizations and ensemble-averaged data.
+Through exact diagonalization, I find that individual realizations exhibit what I term ``approximate ETH behavior," while ensemble-averaged results exhibit ETH behavior more precisely.
+These findings suggest that the SYK chain and two-site SYK, and by extension its putative holographic duals, can indeed thermalize rapidly via the ETH mechanism.
+I discuss the apparent discrepancy with the conclusions of the Rényi entropy study \cite{Gu2017b} in the final section of the paper.

-ETH satisfaction for the original SYK \cite{Hunter2018}, the complex SYK \cite{Sonner2017}, and the supersymmetric SYK \cite{Hunter2018} models have been established.
-Those models are zero dimensional models with all-to-all interactions.
-The interest about the role of the all-to-all interaction and spatial locality has already been raised \cite{Hunter2018}.
-Our results shows that the presence of spatial locality and absence of all-to-all interaction have no determining role in the thermalization of the SYK chain model in the limits that we studied the model, which are the solvable limits of the model.
+Previous studies have demonstrated ETH in various zero-dimensional SYK-like models, including the original SYK model \cite{Hunter2018}, the complex SYK model \cite{Sonner2017}, and the supersymmetric SYK model \cite{Hunter2018}.
+These models feature all-to-all interactions without spatial structure.
+The influence of spatial locality and the absence of all-to-all couplings on ETH behavior has been noted as an open question \cite{Hunter2018}.
+The results presented in this work suggest that, within the analytically tractable regime considered, the presence of spatial locality and the absence of all-to-all interactions do not obstruct the emergence of ETH-like thermalization in the SYK chain and two-site SYK.